omerk/erlang-websocket-demo/README.md

 # Instructions

 Grab a copy of this demo:

     git clone https://github.com/omerk/erlang-websocket-demo.git

-Build and start an Erlang shell
+Build and start an Erlang shell:

     make && make shell

-Start backend
+Start backend:

     backend:start().

 Fire up a browser and open `demo.htm`.
 Type in some text into the textbox and you should see it